 I already have a psychiatrist off campus.
 Do I have to have a referral from the Counseling Center?

 No. If you are seeing a psychiatrist off campus, you do not need a referral from the Counseling Center, but you should be in touch with your insurance company so that you fully understand any restrictions or procedures they require for mental health coverage.
-If you participate in the AU insurance plan (GM Southwest) you do NOT need to contact the Counseling Center to register a referral; there is no mental health referral requirement with GM Southwest.
+If you participate in the AU insurance plan you do NOT need to contact the Counseling Center to register a referral; there is no mental health referral requirement with the AU student insurance plan.

 What if I am about to run out of my medication, or have already run out, and I need a prescription right away?